g-ser/kubernetes-kubeadm-aws-ec2/README.md

 **Note: The virtual infrastructure provisioned by the configuration files of this repository, is intended to be used ONLY for training purposes!**

+# Prerequisites for working with the repo

+* Your local machine, has to have terraform installed so you can run the terraform configuration files included in this repository.
+This repo has been tested with terraform 1.2.4
+* Since Ansible is used for the configuration of the EC2 instances (i.e. for installing kubernetes with kubeadm), you also need to have Ansible installed on your local machine which will play the role of an Ansible control node.
+This repo has been tested with Ansible 2.13.1
+* You need to use AWS console (prior to running the terraform configuration files) to generate a key-pair whose name you need to specify in the ``provision_infra/terraform.tfvars`` file (variable name is ```key_name```)

 # Accessing the EC2 instances

 Access to the EC2 instances is needed both for humans and Ansible (which is used to install the kubernetes cluster).
 Although the AWS security groups where the instances are placed do **not** include any ingress rule to allow SSH traffic (port 22); using SSH to connect to them is still possible thanks to AWS Systems Manager.
 Terraform installs SSM Agent on the instances.